THE ÇINILI HAMAM

 Taloi Havini and Renato Leotta | 17th Istanbul Biennial

-The Çinili Hamam will open its doors to the public for the 17th Istanbul Biennial, organised by the Istanbul Foundation for Culture and Arts (İKSV), offering a first look at the building following a major 12-year restoration project led by The Marmara Group.
-As one of the primary venues for the Biennial (17 September - 20 November 2022), the hammam will host two large-scale contemporary art installations, providing a unique opportunity for visitors to see the space for free.
+The Çinili Hamam has opened its doors to the public for the 17th Istanbul Biennial, organised by the Istanbul Foundation for Culture and Arts (İKSV), offering a first look at the building following a major 12-year restoration project led by The Marmara Group.
+As one of the primary venues for the Biennial (17 September - 20 November 2022), the hammam hosts two large-scale contemporary art installations, providing a unique opportunity for visitors to see the space for free.
 Following the Biennial, the hammam will be heated in preparation for its major reopening in 2023.
 Alongside the baths, the transformed hammam complex will include an event space and an exclusive museum showcasing the role of bathing in Ottoman history and culture, as well as the artifacts from Roman, Byzantium and Ottoman Empires found during the renovation process.

 The Çinili Hamam was built by Mimar Sinan, considered the greatest architect of the Ottoman Empire, in 1540’s under the instruction of Barbaros Hayreddin Pasha or ‘Barbarossa’, the Grand Admiral of the Ottoman Navy.
 Named after its exquisite blue-turquoise tiles (çinili means ‘tiled’ in Turkish), the hammam is a unique piece of Istanbul’s cultural heritage.
 It is situated in the Zeyrek neighborhood within the Fatih district, above the city’s Byzantine cisterns which used to supply water directly to the hammam.
 Zeyrek is one of the 4 conservation areas of Istanbul included in the UNESCO World Heritage List.